webdjoe/pyvesync_v2/README.md

 -----

 VeSync switches controlled through the Etekcity api do not always respond to the initial request for turn_on() and turn_off().
 Retrying once or twice as needed often works.

+If using a home automation system, switches take 30 seconds to update state

 API calls and Responses are described in documentation